 The Company maintains contracts with its clients, most of which are cancelable with little or no prior notice.
 In addition, these contracts do not contain penalty provisions for cancellation before the end of the contract term.
-In fiscal years 2019, 2018 and 2017, the Company had one client, The Progressive Corporation that accounted for 22%, 23% and 17% of net revenue.
-No other client accounted for 10% or more of net revenue in fiscal years 2019, 2018 and 2017.
+In fiscal years 2020, 2019 and 2018, the Company had one client, The Progressive Corporation, that accounted for 21%, 22% and 23% of net revenue.
+No other client accounted for 10% or more of net revenue in fiscal years 2020, 2019 and 2018.

 The Company's accounts receivable are derived from clients located principally in the United States.
 The Company performs ongoing credit evaluation of its clients, does not require collateral, and maintains allowances for potential credit losses on client accounts when deemed necessary.
-The Company had one client, The Progressive Corporation, that accounted for 11% of net accounts receivable as of June 30, 2019.
-The Company had two clients, The Progressive Corporation and Dream Center Education Holdings, that each individually accounted for 13% of net accounts receivable as of June 30, 2018.
-No other clients accounted for 10% or more of net accounts receivable as of June 30, 2019 or 2018.
+The Company had one client, The Progressive Corporation, that accounted for 17% and 11% of net accounts receivable as of June 30, 2020 and June 30, 2019.
+No other clients accounted for 10% or more of net accounts receivable as of June 30, 2020 or 2019.